CragglesG/WebScript/README.md

 | `crypto.getStats(crypto="bitcoin")`                  | `crypto.getStats(CRYPTO)`            | Returns all data on `CRYPTO` in JSON                                                              |
 | `crypto.getOther(url)`                               | `crypto.getOther(URL)`               | Returns JSON data from the specified Blockchair API link.                                         |
 | `crypto.setAPIKey(key)`                              | `crypto.setAPIKey(KEY)`              | Sets `KEY` as the key to be used in all queries.                                                  |

-## Implementation Details

-This information is mostly for those who would like to contribute to WebScript but are not sure about how the underlying code works.
-It assumes a basic understanding of how programming languages are made in general.
-There are some comments throughout WebScript's code to help you to understand it if you do decide to contribute.

-WebScript recognises the following tokens:

-( ) { } [ ] . , : | ! && == !=== > >= < <= + - \* \ `EOF` `Keyword` `Identifier` `String` `Number`

-WebScript recognises the following as keywords:

-prepare, as, type, prep, has, func, needs, return, loop, through, while, if, elif, else

-WebScript's AST contains the following nodes:

-Literal, Array, Var, Binary, Func, Return, For, While, Conditional, Set, Struct, Instance, Call, Get, Unary

 <!--<br><br><br><br><br><br><br>